orbs-network/orbs-spec/version-release/README.md

    ./deploy.sh --tag v2.0.3 --hotfix
    ```

-6. **Immediate rollout to a node service** - Node services whith no requirement for gradual rollout can be deployed immediately.
-Deploying immediately can be dangerous, create network wide downtime, or compromise consensus.
-Use this deployment mode with caution
+6. **Rollout to a node service** - Node services don't have distinction between canary or stable release.
+Unlike virtual chains that must be rolled out gradually (due to consensus fork risks), node services may be deployed immediately.
+Deploying immediately can be dangerous, create network wide downtime, or compromise consensus if there's a side effect over virtual chains.
+Use this deployment mode with caution.

    Example for marking an `ethereum-writer` image tagged as `v2.0.3` in github for immediate deployment on all nodes
    ```shell script